CERT-Polska/Artemis/docs/user-guide/configuration.rst

 --------------------

 Artemis is based on the Karton framework (https://github.com/CERT-Polska/karton).
-Please refer to `karton documentation <https://karton-core.readthedocs.io/en/latest/getting_started.html#configuration>`_ for more information.
+Please refer to `Karton documentation <https://karton-core.readthedocs.io/en/latest/getting_started.html#configuration>`_ for more information.

 Artemis configuration
 ---------------------

-Artemis can be configured by setting the following environment variables:
+Artemis can be configured by setting the following variables in the .env file:

 .. literalinclude:: ../../artemis/config.py